gvwilson/sensibleadventures/cloudherd/new.md

 "Well then, something for the flight," Ulfmaerr replied, his smile stuck in place.

 "Hm."
-The owl picked up the fruit with one claw and winged away into the night as silently as a cloud.
+The owl picked up the pear with one claw and winged away into the night as silently as a cloud.

 "She is quite the character," Ulfmaerr chuckled as he re-seated